 2.Happy cooking school

-“Happy cooking school” is an activity that was implemented from 2015 to 2018 in partnership with the National University – an institution for education and culture in Rijeka, with which we cooperate in other activities.
+“Happy cooking school” is an activity that was implemented from 2015 to 2018, in partnership with the National University – an institution for education and culture in Rijeka, with which we cooperate in other activities as well.
 “Happy cooking school” was co-financed by the Ministry of Demography, Family and Youth in the 3rd annual program.

 The aim of the activity is to teach the participants basic cooking skills for their own needs and needs of their family.